LinklayerAILab/docusaurus/website/docs/docs/startHere/WhatIsLinkLayerAI.md

 Based on its analysis, the system produces three primary outputs:

-**• Trading Persona**
+**• Trading Persona and Social Interaction**

-A complete behavioral and strategic profile of the trader.
+A trading persona is the behavioral profile naturally formed from a trader’s long-term real trading data, reflecting their directional preferences, decision-making rhythms, and risk choices.

+Longer, Shorter, Scalper, and Newbie are not subjective labels but distinct persona types identified through trading data, collectively forming the fundamental spectrum of trading behavior.

 **• Loss Debriefing**